 Septoria fungal leaf spot is most severe in regions where warm, wet, humid weather extends over several days to weeks.

-Target Plants: tomato, celery, cucumber-family crops.
+Septoria leaf spot attacks tomato, celery, and cucumber-family crops.

-Conditions for Disease Growth: Leaf spot occurs during periods of high humidity when temperatures are between 60° and 80°F.
+Septoria leaf spot occurs during periods of high humidity when temperatures are between 60° and 80°F.

-- Leaf damage starts as small yellow spots that gradually turn brown; spots are 1/16 to 1/4 inch in diameter; spots become circular with dark brown margins and tan to gray center–a black speck in the center (black pycnidia, which are fungal fruiting bodies); spots may or may not have a yellow halo.
-Disease spreads upwards from oldest to youngest.
+Leaf damage starts as small yellow spots that gradually turn brown; spots are 1/16 to 1/4 inch in diameter; spots become circular with dark brown margins and tan to gray center–a black speck in the center (black pycnidia, which are fungal fruiting bodies); spots may or may not have a yellow halo.
+The disease spreads upwards from oldest to youngest.
 Leaves turn slightly yellow, then brown, then wither and die and drop.

-- Stem and fruits are not usually affected, but sunscald to fruits below leaves affected may occur as diseased leaves drop.
+Stem and fruits are not usually affected, but sunscald to fruits below leaves affected may occur as diseased leaves drop.

 - Remove and destroy infected leaves as they appear; check lower and inner leaves often for signs of the disease.